ElektraInitiative/libelektra/tests/shell/shell_recorder/tutorial_wrapper/README.md

 ### Interactive Debugging

 Sometimes you want to inspect what happens at a specific line within the Shell Recorder.
-These features require to use either
+This feature requires you to use either use

-- `ctest --interactive-debug-mode 1`
+- `ctest --interactive-debug-mode 1`, or
-- run the shell recorder directly, which can be done using
+- run the shell recorder directly, which can be done using (~e is the path to an Elektra checkout)
   ```
   cd build
   . ~e/scripts/run_dev_env